Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-A five-day event with method lectures, keynote speakers bridging methods to work field applications, and paper presentation sessions with discussants from the pool of participants and senior researchers.
-Participants will stay in Antwerp from Monday to Wednesday and will subsequently travel to Amsterdam for the second part of the Interdisciplinary School (Wednesday – Friday)
+A five-day event with methods lectures, keynote speakers bridging methods to field applications, and paper presentation sessions with discussants from the pool of participants and senior researchers.
+Participants will stay in Amsterdam from Monday to Wednesday and will then travel to Antwerp for the second part of the Interdisciplinary School (Wednesday – Friday).

 The final program will be shared from the beginning of December